byu-cpe/ComputingBootCamp/website/_selfpaced/Docker.md

 order: 12
 ---
 ## Docker
 A brief intro to Docker.
 It allows you to run processes in isolated containers.
 A docker 'containter' is standalone package of software that will run reliable regardless of the computing environtment.
-Docker can be used to build software and aplications, share content and colaborate with other developers, and run the resulting applications.
+Docker can be used to build software and aplications, share content to colaborate with other developers, and run the resulting applications.
 ## Installation
   1. Update the `apt` package index and install necessary packages
 ```